top of page

 Christ knew the disciples had to partake of the Passover according to the law.
 Following Christ’s death, a physical lamb was no longer a valid sacrificial offering at Passover.
 Therefore, Christ had to introduce the new symbols to his disciples personally the evening before to ensure they fulfilled the requirement of the Second Covenant upon his death the following afternoon, at the appointed time of the Passover - since it was prophesied, they would be scattered (Zech.
 13:7; cf. Mt.
 26:31).

 The disciples, upon reflection, after the initial hurt and shock of witnessing the death of their beloved Lord, would have recalled the events of the previous night.
 It would be etched vividly into their memories and hearts forever.
 Having recalled being told to eat of the unleavened bread that represented his body and drink of the wine which represented the New Covenant in his blood, they would have realised they had partaken of the Passover Lamb, which their Lord and Christ now fulfilled.
-They would have also realised that they were the first to experience the replacement of a physical lamb as the Passover symbol.
+They would have also realised they were the first to experience the replacement of a physical lamb as the Passover symbol.
 They took part in more than a “walk-through” or “practice run” that night.

 The full impact of Christ's words, 'do this in remembrance of me,' (Lk.
 22:19), would have been apparent.